Degrees and Certifications:

 As a charter member of the Dawson faculty, I began my teaching career in 2007 when Dawson opened in the building that is now Turner.
 I have advised every yearbook stafff to date, as well as a few newspaper staffs.
 I have taught photojournalism since that first year, implementing last year's change from one-semester to full-year course.
-Some years I teach speech or government, which was my minor in college at the University of Texas, where I majored in journalism and completed my teacher certification.
+Some years, including this one, I teach government, which was my minor in college at the University of Texas, where I majored in journalism and completed my teacher certification.

 I worked in journalism as a reporter, publication designer, science writer and publisher after college, always with the goal of moving into education later.
 (Journalism and education are in the family DNA.)

-My husband and I have three daughters, two Dawson graduates and one who is currently a percussionist in the Eagle Band.
+My husband and I have three daughters, two Dawson graduates and one who is currently a senior and a percussionist in the Eagle Band.
 I hope the common experience of being Eagle parents allows me to help parents navigate the high school years with their students.

 My Teaching Philosophy